alexabit10001/Hospital-management-system/README.md

 1. patient-service (port 8000)
 2. staff-service (port 8001)

-Each service uses its own SQLite database (for easy local testing).
+Each service uses its own SQL database.
 They communicate via REST: patient-service calls staff-service to validate staff when creating appointments.

 How to run (locally)